SparkyPotato/Cinder/README.md

 ## Features
 1. Easily-extendable component system composed of several simple interfaces.
 2. Project and scene deserialization from YAML.
 3. Sampler Renderer as a base for tile-based multithreaded raytracing.
+Used by Whitted Renderer and Path Renderer.
 4. Geometry-instancing, with spheres and triangle meshes.
 5. Interface for object-ray intersection acceleration structures.
 6. BRDF and BTDF interfaces, with Lambertian and Oren-Nayar diffuse BRDFs.
-Perfect specular reflection and transmission has also been implemented, with Fresnel reflectance (assuming unpolarized light) and refraction.
+Microfacet reflection and transmission has also been implemented, with Fresnel reflectance (assuming unpolarized light) and refraction.
 7. Texture interface, with constant-value, 8-bit, and floating-point textures.
 8. Material interface for computing BSDFs.
-Perfect mirrors, glass, and matte materials have been implemented.
+Perfect mirrors, glass, matte, plastic and metal materials have been implemented.
-9. Light interface, with a point and directional light implemented.
+9. Emission interface, used for Monte-Carlo integration of incoming light from an object without a delta-distribution.
+   Simple diffuse emission has be implemented, which supports light texturing.
-10. Environment skyboxes, with runtime irradiance map generation, for diffuse IBL in the Whitted Renderer.
+10. Environment skyboxes, with runtime irradiance map generation, for diffuse IBL.

 ### Upcoming
 1. BVH acceleration structure.